 Left untreated, blepharitis can cause your eyelashes to fall out, a thickening of your eyelids, dilated capillaries and erosion of the lower third of your cornea.

 Unfortunately, blepharitis is difficult to cure permanently.
 Because it can recur, proper treatment to manage the condition is vital.
-Proper hygiene:

-In some cases, antibiotic drops or ointment may be prescribed if the condition shows no improvement over time.
+Medicated eye drops: In some cases, antibiotic drops or ointment may be prescribed if the condition shows no improvement over time.

 Blepharitis and various other eye ailments can be prevented by washing your face and hands regularly.
 Never rub your eye with your fingers or a soiled tissue – bacteria can stay on surfaces and under your fingernails and transfer into the eye area.